pretix/pretix-docs/docs/guides/widget.md

 ## Prerequisites

 You need to create at least one event before you can offer access to your ticket shop through the widget.
-The widget will only be displayed if your ticket shop is active.
+The website will only display the widget if your ticket shop is active.

 You need to have a website and the ability to make changes to it.
 Some basic knowledge of JavaScript is helpful.

-## How to
+## General usage

+This section explains how to embed the pretix widget or the pretix button on your website once or several times, as well as how to style the widget.
+It also explains how to use the widget for more than just a singular event or a single date within an event series.

+### Embedding the widget on your website

 In order to obtain the HTML code for embedding your shop on your website, navigate to :navpath:Your Event → Settings → Widget:.
-Choose the "Language" in which the widget should be displayed.
+Choose the "Language" for the widget.
 The page also allows you to choose a "Pre-selected voucher" for the widget.
-This can be useful if you want to offer discounts or additional products to visitors of your website.
+This can be useful if you want to offer discounts or voucher-exclusive products to visitors of your website.
 Once you have made your choices, click the :btn:Generate widget code: button.

 The website will produce two code snippets.
 The first snippet sources the CSS and JavaScript resources for the widget from the pretix server.
-Add this snippet to the `<head>` part of your website if you want to comply with the HTML specification and general conventions in webdesign.
+Add this snippet to the `<head>` part of your website if you want to comply general conventions in webdesign.
+This has the advantage of slightly better performance on slow connections.
 Alternatively, you can also add it to `<body>`.
 The code snippet will look similar to this: